top of page

-Getting an ADHD diagnosis in Ireland as an adult
+Your Guide to Getting an ADHD Diagnosis in Ireland

 1. Documentation: Building Your Case